Battle of Stalingrad: Tactics and battle conditions

 The battle was notable for hand-to-hand combat, the "most savage hand-to-hand battle in human memory".
 Ferocious fighting raged for ruins, streets, factories, houses, basements, and staircases.
 Blocks and buildings would change hands numerous times through intense hand-to-hand fighting.
 Combat was so close at times that soldiers preferred using melee weapons, such as knives, and grenades being tossed at such short distances they could be thrown back before they exploded.
 "Every building had to be fought for; single buildings and single blocks became major military objectives.
 Often both German and Russian troops occupied parts of the same building."
 Even the sewers saw firefights.
 The Germans called this unseen urban warfare "Rattenkrieg", or "Rat War".
 Buildings had to be cleared room by room through the bombed-out debris of residential areas, office blocks, basements and apartment high-rises.
-Antony Beevor describes how this process was particularly brutal, "In its way, the fighting in Stalingrad was even more terrifying than the impersonal slaughter at Verdun...It possessed a savage intimacy which appalled their generals, who felt that they were rapidly losing control over events."
+Antony Beevor describes how this process was particularly brutal: "In its way, the fighting in Stalingrad was even more terrifying than the impersonal slaughter at Verdun...It possessed a savage intimacy which appalled their generals, who felt that they were rapidly losing control over events."
 According to Peter Calvocoressi and Guy Wint, "The closest and bloodiest battle of the war was fought among the stumps of buildings burnt or burning".
-Buildings saw floor-by-floor, close combat, with the Germans and Soviets on alternate levels, firing at each other through holes in the floors.
-Fighting on and around Mamayev Kurgan, a prominent hill above the city, was particularly merciless; indeed, the position changed hands many times.
+Buildings saw floor-by-floor close combat, with the Germans and Soviets on alternate levels, firing at each other through holes in the floors.
+Fighting on and around Mamayev Kurgan was particularly merciless; indeed, the position changed hands many times.
 A notable building brutally fought for was Gerhardt's Mill, still kept as a memorial.
 It was eventually cleared by the 39th Guards Regiment in close-quarters combat.
 Another example was on 14 September, the main railway station changed hands five times, and over the course of the next three days, another thirteen times.